intersel/Blapy/README.md

 # Blapy animation plugin functions

-It is possible to create its own animation plugin functions.
+It is possible to create its own animation plugin functions on Blapy blocks when they are loaded.

+It is also a way to hook features on the content that will be placed in a Blapy block...

 The prototype of an animation plugin function is :